Putting Victoria’s fungal biodiversity on the map

 Tea-tree Fingers project

-Recent surveys suggest it has disappeared from two of the three known locations on the Mornington Peninsula and Gippsland, Victoria.
-We were funded by the Victorian State Government to find out where it lives and to map the species so that an action plan can be developed for its survival and recovery.
+Recent surveys suggest it has disappeared from one of the three known locations on the Mornington Peninsula and Gippsland, Victoria.
+We were funded by the Victorian State Government in 2016 to find out where it lives and to map the species so that an action plan can be developed for its survival and recovery.
 It may also warrant inclusion on national threat status lists in Australia and New Zealand.

 - the original site in Adams Creek Nature Conservation Reserve, Lang Lang, near Nyora,Vic during some surveys by Biosis.
-To our great relief 5-7 living individuals were observed – the first time for several years.
+To our great relief, 5-7 living individuals were observed – the first time for several years.

 The habitat for Tea-tree Fingers is long-unburnt, heathy woodland with stands of tea tree, banksia and melaleuca species which have reached a height in excess of 3 meters.

 If you are interested in contributing to this project, you can:

 - learn to recognise Tea-tree Fingers using our booklet

 - prepare and ‘rich’ data record, including its host fungi – see example here

 - upload a record on the ALA’s Biocollect project for Tea-tree Fingers

 And if you think you have seen Tea-tree Fingers but are unsure, please email us at: email@example.com.